-Fast rankings and quick income, come from long tail, low competition buyer keywords.
+Fast rankings and quick income, come from the long tail, low competition buyer keywords.

-You will be please to hear that this chapter is a lot shorter than the previous 2, as the best way for me to show you what to do and how I do it is by video.
+You may be pleased to hear that this chapter is a lot shorter than the previous 2, as the best way for me to show you what to do and how I do it is by video.
 Therefore I have recorded a few videos below which will do just that.

 HOW TO SPOT WEAK COMPETITION